linsteven/UdpProject/README.md

 * Show the online list

 There are also many small functions to make the small tool easily to be used.

+## The mainwindow

+In the "images" folder, you can see pictures of the mainwindow on mac and win7.